elmiaon/robust_fragment_representation/README.md

 |45 |90    |0.6000000000000001| 0.7999999999999999| 5 | 0.817| 0.9968652037617555| 0.636| 0.7765567765567766| 0.9968652037617555| 0.636  | 0.7765567765567766|
 |45 |90    |0.6000000000000001| 0.7999999999999999| 10| 0.817| 0.9968652037617555| 0.636| 0.7765567765567766| 0.9968652037617555| 0.636  | 0.7765567765567766|

-นอกจากนั้นผลการจับคู่จะแสดงอยู่ในไฟล์ csv ที่อยู่ใน directory ด้านล่าง
+In addition, you will have the pairing result as csv file in the following directory.

     data/ans/RFRt.RFRr0.cosine50.RFRa0/test_opus-JW300-CLSRs0_te-c50.tune_opus-JW300-CLSRs0_tu-c50.fr-en.csv

-โดยมี format ดังนี้
+the format is shown below.

-- id: sentence id ของประโยคใน source language
+- id: sentence id of each query sentence in source language
-- candidates: tuples ของ candidate sentences เรียงตาม prob จากมากไปน้อย
+- candidates: tuples of candidate sentences sort by probability in descending order
-- prob: byte string ของความน่าจะเป็นของแต่ละ candidate sentence
+- prob: byte string of probability of each candidate sentence
-- ans: boolene ที่จะบอกว่า top 1 candidate มีค่าสูงกว่า p_thres หรือไม่
+- ans: boolean indicate if top 1 candidate probability > p_thres?
-    - True หมายความว่า top1 เป็นคู่ของ query sentence
+    - True means top1 is a translation of query sentence
-    - False หมายความว่า ไม่มีคำตอบ
+    - False means this is a non-pairing query sentence